-I am an assistant professor in the department of physics at UC Davis.
-I earned my Ph.D. in astrophysics at UC Berkeley and pursued postdoctoral research at Yale University, Caltech, and Carnegie Observatories.
-Read more about my research and my background.
+I am an assistant professor in the department of physics at the University of California, Davis.
+I earned my Ph.D. in astrophysics at the University of California, Berkeley and pursued postdoctoral research at Yale University, Caltech, and Carnegie Observatories.
+Read more about my background.

 I am fortunate to pursue research with the fantastic group below.

 Sarah Loebman is a NASA Hubble Fellow and UC Davis Chancellor’s Postdoctoral Fellow.
 Sarah is a stellar dynamicist at heart who works on all aspects of the Milky Way, from the formation and evolution of stars and star clusters in its disk, including their dynamics and elemental abundances, to its diffuse stellar halo, including how to measure the mass and shape of the Milky Way’s dark-matter halo.
 Sarah lives at the intersection of theory/simulation and observations, and she also is a leader in Big Data techniques.

 Samantha Benincasa is a postdoctoral research scholar.
 She works on simulations of galaxy formation to understand the inter-stellar medium (ISM) gas in the Milky Way and nearby galaxies.
 She is particularly interested in giant molecular clouds (GMCs): their lifetimes, dynamics in the disk how they give rise to star formation, and how they are affected by stellar feedback.

 Jenna Samuel works on low-mass ‘dwarf’ galaxies, in particular, the satellites of the Milky Way and Andromeda (M31).
 Jenna’s current research focuses on the origin of their spatial and velocity distributions, including the meaning and origin of observed planes of satellites.
 She also is interested in understanding (and disentangling) the roles of (internal) stellar feedback and (external) host halo environment on the evolution of dwarf galaxies.